tuansontruong/railvision-trip-review-app/README.md

 ## Deployment & Environments

-Deployed app with Vercel to multiple environments (master, QA, development, feature).
+Deployed app with Vercel to multiple environments (production, QA, development, feature).
 Any new commit on a branch will trigger an automatic deployment to the corresponding environment.

 - **Production**: https://railvision-trip-review-app.vercel.app
   - the production environment